tuwien-musicir/DL_MIR_Tutorial/README.md

 by George Tzanetakis
 1000 audio files with 30 sec. each, across 10 music genres, 100 audio files each

-* GTZAN music speech data set: by George Tzanetakis
+* GTZAN music speech data set: (currently not used) by George Tzanetakis
 Collected for the purposes of music/speech discrimination.
 128 tracks, each 30 seconds long.
 Each class (music or speech) has 64 examples in 22050Hz Mono 16-bit WAV audio format.